Azure-Samples/IoTDemos/WorkplaceHealthAndSafetyDemo/README.md

 1. Click `Storage account settings` from the left navigation.
 1. Click `Add storage account`.
 1. Select the storage account created in the ARM setup and add a new container named `edgemodules`.
+1. Under Container*, select Create new and enter the name edgemodules
 1. Click `Save`.
 1. Select `Publish` from the left navigation.
 1. Click `Publish` and wait for the operation to complete.